 Antonio Zambrano Allende is Peruvian political scientist, activist, environmentalist and founding member of Movimiento Ciudadano frente al Cambio Climático – MOCICC (Peru-2009) where he has been national coordinator in two periods (2015-2017 and 20192021).
 Master in Territorial Development in Latin America and the Caribbean by UNESP (Brazil) and specialist in energy issues in Peru, where he has been dedicated to mobilising citizens towards a popular energy transition process.
 He is part of the Working Group on Energy and Sustainable Development of the Latin American Council of Social Sciences, CLACSO.

-João Camargo has been a political militant for over a decade.
+João Camargo has been a political militant in Portugal for over a decade.
 He was involved in precarious workers organization and the international anti-austerity movement in the early 2010’s.
 He helped found Climáximo in 2015 and has had an active role in climate jobs, international articulation of the climate justice movement and direct action.
 He’s an environmental engineer and holds a PhD in climate change.
 He’s authored books on climate justice and forestry and believes only revolution can at this moment stop climate collapse.

 Julie Gorecki is an ecofeminist activist, writer and scholar.
 She works on new ecological feminisms by reexamining the systemic links between capitalism, gender, race, class, marginalized peoples and the environment.
 She is part of the transnational Women and Feminists for Climate Justice movement.
 Her work and activism aim to destabilize the capitalist patriarchal structure towards a systemic change rooted in intersectional feminist values.